Harold FarbermanCo-Director, Conservatory Graduate Conducting Program

 A prolific composer, Farberman counts orchestral works, chamber music, concertos, ballet music, film scores, song cycles, and three operas among his compositions.
 His opera The Losers was commissioned by The Juilliard School of Music and premiered at Lincoln Center.
 His chamber opera Diamond Street premiered at the Hudson Opera House in October 2009; it was commissioned by the city of Hudson, New York, for the Hudson Fulton Champlain Quadricentennial.

 Farberman is also a tireless advocate on behalf of conductors.
 In the 1970s, while serving as a member of the American Symphony Orchestra League, he established countrywide workshops for young conductors.
 At the 1975 American Symphony Orchestra League Conference, he proposed the creation of an association of conductors; the following year the Conductors Guild became a reality, and Farberman served two terms as its first president.
-He is the founder and director of the acclaimed Conductors Institute, a summer conducting program at Bard College, where he is also a co-director of the Graduate Conducting Program of the Bard College Conservatory of Music.
+He is co-director of the Graduate Conducting Program of the Bard College Conservatory of Music.